 sudo apt update && sudo apt upgrade -y.

 Next add a PPA to install PHP 8.

 sudo add-apt-repository ppa:ondrej/php -y

-Update and upgrade:
+Update and upgrade the repositories.

 sudo apt update && sudo apt upgrade -y

 You can also install PHP 8.1 with just replacing the 0 with 1 in the command below.

 sudo apt install libapache2-mod-php8.0 php8.0 php8.0-gmp php8.0-bcmath php8.0-gd php8.0-mysql php8.0-curl php8.0-mbstring php8.0-intl php8.0-imagick php8.0-xml php8.0-zip php8.0-fpm php8.0-redis php8.0-fileinfo php8.0-apcu

 This is optional; you can set PHP 8.0 as your default version on the system.
 Please select from the available options.

 update-alternatives --config php